apandit2021/ML-driven-Li-Cu-H-High-Pressure-Hydride-Discovery/README.md

 ---

-# 🎥 Visualization: Quick Project Summary (PPT)
+# 🎥 Quick Visualization: Project Summary (PPT)

-A complete visual overview of the workflow, results, and scientific motivation is available in:
+A brief visual overview of the workflow, results, and scientific motivation is available in:

 📄 **MatterGen_MatterSim_Li-Cu-H.pptx**